WicopeeDot/mingeban2/README.md

 # What's to come

-An in-game panel to work with commands, to easily added, and the whole addon.
+An in-game panel to work with commands, to be easily added, and the whole addon.
 Rank system with levels and special root modes.